 Born in a university lab

 Mental Canvas was conceived by Julie Dorsey, a computer science professor at Yale University in Connecticut, USA, who is also the CEO of its development company (also called Mental Canvas).
-Its creation began as a research project in Julie’s lab, and grew into a full app through a university programme to help turn such projects into commercially successful products.
-It was then further supported by Microsoft Research, with Microsoft using the app in the promotion of its new Surface Studio all-in-one computer/graphics tablet (the demo we saw was also on a Surface Studio).
+Its creation began as a research project in Julie’s lab, and grew into a full app through the US National Science Foundation's Small Business Innovation Research (SBIR) programme to help turn such projects into commercially successful products.
+It was then further supported by Microsoft, with the company using the app in the promotion of its new Surface Studio all-in-one computer/graphics tablet (the demo we saw was also on a Surface Studio).
 Read: Surface Studio hands-on review.

 Support for the Surface Studio’s Dial hardware control wheel is well built into Mental Canvas.
 You can spin the dial to affect certain parameters, but where you put the dial on the screen it can change which parameters you affect.
 Putting the Dial near where you’re drawing lets it control stroke width, for example – where as moving it to the other end of the screen could trigger undos or different positions in 3D space.